SP Tre Penne

 S.P.
-Tre Penne, lit.
-'S.P.
-Three Pen', is a football club based in the City of San Marino.
-The club was founded in 1956, and currently plays in Girone B of Campionato Sammarinese di Calcio.
-The team colors were blue and white when home, and red when away.
-Later on the team color was changed to green.
+Tre Penne is a multi-sports club based in the City of San Marino.
+It is best known for their football section.
+Literally meaning the "Three Feathers", the club was founded in 1956, and currently plays in Campionato Sammarinese di Calcio.
+The team colors are blue and white when home, and red when away.

 On 9 July 2013, Tre Penne became the first Sammarinese team to win a game in a European competition by defeating Shirak 1–0 in the second leg of their 2013–14 UEFA Champions League first qualifying round contest.